2007 Canadian Grand Prix: Practice

-Practice started on the Friday with Alonso leading at the end of both the two practice sessions.
+The race was preceded by three practice sessions.
+Practice started on the Friday with Alonso leading at the end of both practice sessions.
 In both sessions, he outpaced his teammate and the closest Ferrari driven by Felipe Massa.
 BMW Sauber were pleased with 5th place in the first session and 7th in the second from Nick Heidfeld despite his report that the car was "very difficult to drive".
-But Robert Kubica's car suffered a fuel leak resulting in him being unable to post a timed lap in the morning session, Kubica also told the press after the fuel leak, "the car has been quite difficult to drive."
+Robert Kubica's car suffered a fuel leak resulting in him being unable to post a timed lap in the morning session.
+Kubica also told the press after the fuel leak, "the car has been quite difficult to drive."
 Both Red Bull drivers finished in the top ten of the morning practice.
-Honda were slower than its customer team Super Aguri in the first practice, but Barrichello was faster than Takuma Sato in the second practice.
+Honda was slower than its customer team Super Aguri in the first practice, but Barrichello was faster than Takuma Sato in the second practice.
 Toyota's suspension problems meant that their second practice was cut short, but not before Ralf Schumacher narrowly missed a groundhog that ran across the track.
 After experiencing problems with Jarno Trulli's suspension, Toyota stopped both drivers for 45 minutes as a precautionary measure.
 By the time they got the cars back on the track, they only managed a few extra laps until the problem recurred.
-Heikki Kovalainen ended his practice day by going into the wall at turn 7, damaging the suspension.
+Heikki Kovalainen ended his practice day by going into the wall at turn seven, damaging the suspension.
 His teammate, Fisichella, performed better, staying in the top 8 in both sessions.
-At the end of the afternoon practice, Mark Webber slowed down unexpectedly before turn 8 causing Scott Speed to drive into the back of the Red Bull.
+At the end of the afternoon practice, Mark Webber slowed down unexpectedly before turn eight causing Scott Speed to drive into the back of the Red Bull.
 Webber had overtaken Speed just before this incident.

 The Saturday morning practice session was 17 minutes shorter than the scheduled 60 minutes, due to Kovalainen's Renault having a suspected engine failure.
 The failure caused oil to be split on the track, this failure persisted during the race weekend.
 This resulted in a red flag period, from 10:33 am until 10:50 am local time.
 Hamilton led the practice with the fastest lap; with Räikkönen, Alonso and Massa posting the second, third and fourth fastest laps respectively.
 Sato finished the session with the fifth fastest lap in the Super Aguri car, outpacing the Honda works team for the second time during the race weekend.
 Toyota continued a disappointing race weekend, with the 14th and 16th fastest laps.
-Their suspension problems from the day before had not been resolved, and the two drivers were given instructions to avoid the kerbs at turn 8 to minimise further damage to the suspension.
+Their suspension problems from the day before had not been resolved, and the two drivers were given instructions to avoid the kerbs at turn eight to minimise further damage to the suspension.
 Red Bull came back with both of the two repaired cars entering the top ten.